 Aim to pick out three different things each day.
 They can be as big as your family and friends, or as specific as a delicious meal you enjoyed that day.

 As you write down what you’re grateful for each day, you’ll find that you naturally become more optimistic and start looking for things to be positive about.
+Plus this process can lead you down the path of self discovery.

 15. Take action towards getting your life together